Crafting Authenticity

 The shank is cut with a bandsaw, then shaped with a Dremel and other handheld precision tools.
 It is then aligned to ensure a seamless fit with the stem, achieving perfect balance in hand and mouth.
 The entire piece is hand-sanded through seven stages, treated with pure tung oil, and placed in a temperature-regulated curing room for 10 days.

 The pipe then undergoes a three-stage polishing process to bring out the deep, lasting luster of its briar.
-Weston stems are occasionally dyed with an organic black walnut dye, made from walnut shells that Daniel has handpicked from the beautiful forests of Michigan’s lower peninsula.
+Weston stems are occasionally dyed with an organic black walnut dye, made from walnut shells from the beautiful forests of Michigan’s lower peninsula.

-Each pipe is hand-signed, embossed with the Weston ‘W’, and numbered — finalizing the pipe’s singular design, crafted to last for generations.
+Each pipe is hand-signed, embossed with his signature and numbered — finalizing the pipe’s singular design, crafted to last for generations.